 Prenatal Yoga - Healthy pregnancy: Prenatal Yoga helps prepare the mother-to-be for the physical and emotional demands of labor, deliver, and motherhood.
-You will practice pranayama (breathing techniques) to aid in relaxation and focus, and build strength and flexibility through asana (physical postures) all designed for the wellbeing of the pregnant mom.
+You will practice pranayama (breathing techniques) to aid in relaxation and focus, and build strength and flexibility through asana (physical postures) all designed for the well being of the pregnant mom.
 Arriving on time is crucial for this class so the instructor can check in with you to see how you are feeling in your body that day.
 We do not allow late entry.

-Postnatal Yoga - Must be cleared by doctor for exercise: Postnatal Yoga allows the new mom to nurture herself both physically and emotionally.
-New moms have the opportunity to connect with others, while gently rebuilding abdominal strength, restoring tone to the pelvic floor and relieving tension in the neck, shoulders, and back.
-Mom and baby are set up in a way that baby can be part of the practice or nap, and comfortable positions with props are offered if baby needs to be fed.
+Postnatal Yoga - Must be cleared by doctor for exercise: Postnatal Yoga allows new moms to nurture themselves both physically and emotionally.
+New moms have the opportunity to connect with others, while gently rebuilding abdominal strength, restoring tone to your pelvic floor and relieving tension in your neck, shoulders, and back.
+You and your baby are set up in a way that baby can be part of the practice or nap, and comfortable positions with props are offered if baby needs to be fed.
 The emphasis is on you as a new mother, nurtured and supported as you experience all the newness that your new baby brings.

-Somatic Body Experience - In the tradition of Hanna Somatic Education: This class is for anyone who experiences occasional or chronic pain in their body or wanting to improve their posture.
+Somatics, Neuromuscular education - In the tradition of Hanna Somatic Education: This class is for anyone who experiences occasional or chronic pain in their body or wanting to improve their posture.
 It is a very subtle but effective way of moving that re-educates your muscles at the level of your brain.
 The movements or exercises are called pandiculation, much like a yawn.
 During these mindful movements you are encourage to sense what is happening and learning to execute the movements in a fluid and controlled way.
 As your brain and muscles learn to communicate more efficiently, muscle tension that is causing you pain releases and balance and coordination is restored.
 Most of the practice is done lying on the floor, however a chair can be provided for you.

 Vinyasa Level 1 - Yoga experience suggested: Vinyasa is a faster paced class where the poses are linked together in a series of movements that are synchronized with the breath.
 Instruction in alignment and how to navigate transitions is given throughout the class to help you establish a strong and solid foundation.
 There is also an exploration into the nuances of beginning arm balances and how to set up those important foundations.
 Due to the nature of this practice, there are some cardiovascular benefits as well, producing increased heart rate and sweat.

-Vinyasa Level 1-2- Yoga experience required: Much like level 1- Vinyasa, the beginning of class is dedicated to setting a strong, solid foundation as you are guided towards the more playful and advanced poses of yoga, such as handstands or exploring the many arm balances of yoga.
-The pace is a bit quicker and transitions often more creative, providing an opportunity to build strength in various planes of in motion.
+Vinyasa Level 1-2- Healthy beginners to experienced: Much like level 1- Vinyasa, the beginning of class is dedicated to setting a strong, solid foundation as you are guided towards the more playful and advanced poses of yoga, such as handstands or exploring the many arm balances of yoga.
+The pace is a bit quicker and transitions often more creative, providing an opportunity to build strength in various planes of motion.
 Instruction and alignment guidelines are given throughout class and you are encouraged to respect and listen to your body, moving only in a way that honors that.